 First, I highly recommend everyone read Entertainment Weekly every week.
 Not online, the actual magazine.
 Seriously, you can write off your subscription to the magazine as a business expense.
 But also, if you work at a library you can spend 1 lunch break with the current issue each week [or read the digital copy if your library, work or home, subscribes].
 A quick page through of the magazine will let you know what the current pop culture/mass media trends are.
 You will be alerted early to books being made into movies or tv shows.
 You will see what books are getting the most buzz.
 You will even see actual book reviews.
 But the biggest thing you will get out of it is a wide angle picture of what, in general, is popular right now-- week by week.
 Not only do these trends extend into all areas of leisure media consumption, but also, knowing what people like overall will help you craft book suggestions based on what is popular overall.

 But that is just for general trends and very specific titles of interest.
 In order to stay on top of the deluge of daily news while making sure to filter out what doesn’t matter so you only spend time reading the "news you can use" take my second advice--

 - Shelf Awareness for Book Trade Workers [That’s you].
-This daily email covers all age levels of books and gives you a heads up on author media appearances.
+This daily email covers all age levels of books and gives you a heads up on author media appearances as well as general industry news.
 [Media appearances always lead to book requests from patrons].